nazimboudeffa/MindWaveIntuition/README.txt

 MindWave Intuition is an Android Application to monitor intuition

-Intuition in a fundamental scientific approch is named mediumnity in esotherism
+Intuition in a fundamental scientific approch is known as mediumnity in esotherism

 This work is an overview of my reaserch about mindcontrol and personnality transfert in cyberspace